By Erik Marcus

 Additionally, many Indians believe that dairy involves transmuting the blood of the cow into a purer, healthier substance that does not demand slaughter.

 These factors caused dairy-based ingredients to become widespread in Indian cooking.
 Milk products appear everywhere and in every form.
 When eating at Indian restaurants, vegans must watch out for dishes containing milk, cheese, and yogurt sauces.
 Ghee (clarified butter) may appear in any sort of fried dish.
-Luckily, vegetable oil costs much less than ghee.
-Many Indian restaurants don’t cook with ghee because of its substantial cost.
+Luckily for vegans, vegetable oil costs much less than ghee.
+Many Indian restaurants therefore don’t cook with ghee because of its added cost.

 Although no other world cuisine leans so heavily on dairy products, it’s certainly possible to find terrific vegan Indian food.
 Later in this guide, we’ll look at how to avoid dairy products when dining at vegan restaurants.
 And of course, when cooking at home, you can easily remove the dairy products from any Indian recipe—especially since excellent vegan butter, sour cream, and cheese is widely available.